Fred Sands: Career

 Sands established Fred Sands Realtors, a real estate company headquartered in Brentwood, Los Angeles, in the 1960s.
 Over the years, the company opened 65 offices in California.
 In 2000, he sold it to Coldwell Banker.
 The merger was managed by Lloyd Greif.

 Sands headed two private investment firms, Vintage Capital Group and Vintage Real estate, both headquartered in Los Angeles.
 Vintage Capital Group invested in a variety of businesses and industries, specializing in turnarounds of distressed companies and bankruptcies.
 Vintage Real Estate and Vintage Fund Management were both wholly owned divisions of the Group.
 The company typically acquired underperforming shopping centers and renovated them.
-Among the firm's current projects is SouthBay Pavilion, in Carson, California.
+Among the firm's projects was SouthBay Pavilion, in Carson, California.
 Fred also owned radio stations and hotels in the past.

 Sands was the original estate agent for Mulholland Estates, a gated community in Los Angeles.

 Sands was a co-founder of the Museum of Contemporary Art, Los Angeles, and served as the Vice Chairman of its board of trustees.
 He also served on the board of trustees of the Los Angeles Opera.

 Sands was appointed by President George W. Bush to the President's Advisory Committee on the Arts and a liaison to the Kennedy Center.
 He was also appointed by Governor Arnold Schwarzenegger to the California Arts Council.